Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Related Work

-The number of the paper's citations received reveals the scientific impact of all authors, and hence it can vary according to their collaboration pattern. \cite{hsu2011correlation} found a positive correlation between the number of co-authors and received citations.
-Also, the result of the study by \cite{puuska2014international} showed fewer citation scores for single-authored publications. \cite{sarigol2014predicting} tried to predict highly cited papers via the centrality of their authors in the co-authorship network and found a positive correlation between highly cited publications and highly centralized authors.
+The number of the paper's citations received reveals the scientific impact of all authors, and hence it can vary according to their collaboration pattern.
+Hsu and Huang \cite{hsu2011correlation} found a positive correlation between the number of coauthors and received citations.
+Also, the result of the study by Puuska et al. \cite{puuska2014international} showed fewer citation scores for single-authored publications.
+Sarig{\"o}l et al. \cite{sarigol2014predicting} tried to predict highly cited papers via the centrality of their authors in the co-authorship network and found a positive correlation between highly cited publications and highly centralized authors.

-\cite{puuska2014international} and \cite{ni2018relationship} studied the citation impact of international co-authors and demonstrated a positive relation between international collaboration and received citations.
+Other studies \cite{puuska2014international, ni2018relationship} examined the citation impact of international coauthors and demonstrated a positive relation between international collaboration and received citations.

-\subsection{Prediction approaches}
+\subsection{Prediction Approaches}